oyerohabib/uopeople-courses/README.md

 _Continuation of Programming 1, focusing on more advanced topics such as object-oriented programming, advanced data structures, and algorithms._

+## Usage

+To explore the course materials, navigate to the respective course directory.

+## Disclaimer

+The code and solutions provided in this repository are intended to guide you in your learning process.
+These are answers to university assignments, and you should not copy the entire code for your submissions.
+Use these materials to understand the concepts and develop your own solutions.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.